 NCERT Solutions for Class 8 Social Science History Chapter 8 The Making of the National Movement: 1870s-1947 contains solutions to the exercises given in the History book Our Pasts -III.
 These answers have been explained in a manner that you will easily understand all the concepts and get your doubts cleared without even seeking anyone’s assistance.
-You can read and download all the questions and answers in PDF format.

 Class 8 History The Making of the National Movement: 1870s-1947 Questions and Answers